 Living Wage at JPRestaurants

-Jersey caterer JPRestaurants and sister ceramics business Jersey Pottery have taken the decision to guarantee that all employees over 18 will receive £10.20, the equivalent of the Jersey Living Wage published by Caritas, for every hour worked.
-This amount is £2.70 per hour more than the current Jersey Minimum Wage and will be reviewed annually in April.
+Jersey caterer JPRestaurants and sister ceramics business Jersey Pottery have taken the decision to guarantee that all employees over 18 will receive £10.55 (April 2019), the equivalent of the Jersey Living Wage published by Caritas, for every hour worked.
+This amount is significantly more than the current Jersey Minimum Wage and will be reviewed annually in April.

-By June 1st 2018, this initiative will apply to all 160 full and part-time employees working in JPRestaurants outlets (Oyster Box, Banjo, Jersey Crab Shack and Café Ubé), the Jersey Pottery ceramic business and Capsicum Catering which provides catering to students at Jersey schools and colleges.
+This initiative will applies to all 160 full and part-time employees working in JPRestaurants outlets (Oyster Box, Banjo, Jersey Crab Shack and Café Ubé), the Jersey Pottery ceramic business and Capsicum Catering which provides catering to students at Jersey schools and colleges.

 Paul Woodman, Finance Director, said “ We don’t anticipate having to raise prices in our restaurant business but we will be implementing some small price rises at Café Ubé and Capsicum Catering to cover the increased living wage and higher food costs associated with Brexit.
 We have worked hard over the last few years to increase productivity through operational enhancement and staff training and this has enabled us to keep prices competitive while maintaining our high service levels.
 I’m sure we will have the support of our customers in the schools and café businesses where it would not be economically viable to increase rates to £10.20 an hour without small prices rises.”